this-isnt-me/ogPypeline/docs/source/wellcontrolformulas.rst

    * - depth_units
      - depth units (String)

-This function calculates the maximum formation pressure that can be withstood when the well is shutin.
+This function calculates the maximum formation pressure that can be withstood when the well is shut-in.
 The function takes in three value inputs(Integers or Floats) and two units inputs(Strings).
 To see the range of mud weight/kick factor units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 To see the range of depth units that can be input into the function see the Length units section under General Conversions.
 The function returns a dictionary of different pressure units and values, to see the range of pressure units returned see the example code below or the Pressure units section under General Conversions.

 .. code:: python